-Robinhood is one of the newest and hottest brokerage firms that started in the last year.
-It recently came out of beta and is accepting individuals to join it’s commission-free trading firm.
-It bills itself as the future of trading – with $0 trades, a fancy smartphone app (the Android version went live in the Google Play store on 8/13/15), and a bunch of fancy investment-backers that would make it the envy of any Wall Street firm.
+It bills itself as the future of money (both investing and now banking) - with $0 trades, a fancy smartphone app, and a bunch of fancy investment-backers that would make it the envy of any Wall Street firm.

 But as a customer and investor, is it's commission-free trading platform worth it?
 Should you give it a try as an investor?